iraf-community/iraf-community.github.io/x11iraf.md

 ## Contributing

-The x11iraf package is developed on [Github](https://github.com/iraf-community/x11iraf).
+The x11iraf package is maintained on [Github](https://github.com/iraf-community/x11iraf).
 The preferred way to report a bug is to create a new issue on the [x11iraf GitHub issue](https://github.com/iraf-community/x11iraf/issues) page.
 To